 Finished or Unfinished Inside

-As you can see, calling up the contractor and asking “how much for a 24' X 24' garage?” can bring a number of answers.
-As a prospective garage builder, you now have a good idea about what decisions you need to make and how much money you need to budget to get the garage of your dreams – a sanctuary for diddling with tools, toiling away on a Sunday, enjoying a cocktail with neighbors, and last but not least, storing your car.
+As you can see, calling up the contractor and asking how much a garage will cost can bring a number of answers.
+As a prospective garage builder, you now have a good idea about what decisions you need to make and how much money you need to budget to get the garage of your dreams – a sanctuary for fiddling with tools, toiling away on a Sunday, enjoying a cocktail with neighbors, and last but not least, storing your car.